kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 provisioner: kubernetes.io/rbd
 parameters:
     monitors: 10.16.153.105:6789
-    adminID: kube
+    adminId: kube
     adminSecretName: ceph-secret
     adminSecretNamespace: kube-system
     pool: kube
     userId: kube
-    secretName: ceph-secret-user
+    userSecretName: ceph-secret-user
 ```

-* `monitors`: Ceph monitors, comma delimited
+* `monitors`: Ceph monitors, comma delimited.
+It is required.
-* `adminID`: Ceph client ID that is capable of creating images in the pool.
-Default is "admin"
+* `adminId`: Ceph client ID that is capable of creating images in the pool.
+Default is "admin".
-* `adminSecret`: Secret Name for `adminID`
+* `adminSecret`: Secret Name for `adminId`.
+It is required.
 * `adminSecretNamespace`: The namespace for `adminSecret`.
-Default is "default"
+Default is "default".
 * `pool`: Ceph RBD pool.
-Default is "rbd"
+Default is "rbd".
 * `userId`: Ceph client ID that is used to map the RBD image.
-Default is the same as `adminID`
+Default is the same as `adminId`.
-* `secretName`: The name of Ceph Secret.
+* `userSecretName`: The name of Ceph Secret for `userId` to map RBD image.
 It must exist in the same namespace as PVCs.
+It is required.

 ### User provisioning requests